 - No Fees.
 There are no fees whatsoever with either option.

 - No Minimums.
-You can open an account with American Express Personal Savings with as little as $1.
+You can open an account with American Express National Bank with as little as $1.

 - 24/7 Account Access.
 You can access your account anytime and anywhere online or by phone.
 You can also transfer money in and out of your savings account at any time.
 However, you may only make up to six withdrawals or transfers out of your High-Yield Savings account during a monthly statement cycle.